jsonjuri/dreamweaver-highlight-trailing-spaces/README.md

-brackets-trailingspaces
+dreamweaver-highlight-trailing-spaces
 =======================

-[Adobe Brackets IDE](http://brackets.io/) extension.
+[Adobe Dreamweaver CC IDE] dreamweaver / brackets extension.
 Which visualizes trailing whitespaces.

-Adds an entry called "Show Trailing Whitespace" to the View menu, the shortcut is Command-Shift-. (or Ctrl-Shift-. on Windows).
-The state is remembered next time you start Brackets.

 This extension adds the CSS class `<span class="cm-trailingspace"></span>` to stretches of whitespace at the end of lines.
 Based on edit/trailingspace CodeMirror addon.